 DLB/20D Fire Door & Final Exit Door Log Book for up to 20 single or double door sets.

-Typical applications: HMOs, small apartment blocks, pubs, fast-food outlets, guesthouses, community halls, doctor’s and dental surgeries, retail shops, nursery schools, offices, service stations, restaurants, small warehouses, places of worship, small healthcare facilities.
+Typical applications: HMOs, small apartment blocks, pubs, fast-food outlets, guesthouses, community halls, doctor’s and dental surgeries, retail shops.

 DLB/80D Fire Door & Final Exit Door Log Book for up to 80 single or double door sets.

-Typical applications: Apartment blocks, hotels, department stores, schools, care homes, museums, office blocks, warehouses, distribution centres, supermarkets, university buildings, factories, motorway services, leisure facilities, health centres, hospitals.
+Typical applications: Apartment blocks, hotels, care homes, university buildings, office blocks, leisure facilities, health centres, hospitals.

 The Regulatory Reform (Fire Safety) Order 2005 places responsibility for inspecting and maintaining every aspect of fire safety in a building with that building’s owner or operator and this also applies to fire doors and final exit doors.

 This is very important with fire doors and final exit doors as, by their nature, most will be in regular use and, in some buildings or areas within a building, they may be subjected to heavy traffic making them susceptible to wear-and-tear or even damage.
 Relying on faults to be reported is not a satisfactory way to ensure that these critical pieces of fire safety equipment are kept in good order.